Board of Directors

 Homeless Gear (Homeward Alliance) Founder

 Ken John was co-owner and served as President of Promats, Inc. for 20 years until selling the company in January 2008.
-In May of 2008 he founded Homeless Gear and–until mid-2014–served as Executive Director.
-He and his wife, Nancy, helped to develop and launch Homeless Gear’s One Village One Family Program in 2015.
+In May of 2008 he founded Homeless Gear (renamed Homeward Alliance in 2018) and–until mid-2014–served as Executive Director.
+He and his wife, Nancy, helped to develop and launch Homeward Alliance’s One Village One Family Program in 2015.
 Ken has been the Murphy Center Development Director since January 1, 2016 and is currently a member of the Homeward 2020 Board of Directors.
 Ken graduated from Colorado State University with a degree in Business (marketing concentration) and a Master’s in Business Administration.
-Ken and Nancy live in Fort Collins and have two children.
+Ken and Nancy live in Fort Collins and have two children and one grandson.